The constraint tensor for null hypersurfaces: Gauge invariant quantities on a transverse submanifold

-where we used the gauge invariance of $\psi^{\star} \Rtensor$, $h$, $\nabla^h$ and $\Ricc^h$, as well as the fact that $\bUp$ scales with $\z^{-1}$ while $\bsecp$ scales with $\z$, so their product is gauge invariant.
-Using the definition $\z_n\defi n(z)|_S$ and inserting $\bomegap' = \bomegap - \z^{-1} \tdo \z$ as well as \eqref{Qprime}, the result follows after simple cancellations. \end{proof} \begin{remark} As already said, guessing that $\bthip$ has a simple gauge behaviour without the aid of Proposition \ref{GaugeInvForm} appears to be hard.
-Conversely, checking explicitly that $\bthip$ has the gauge behaviour described in Corollary \ref{invthi} serves as a stringent consistency test for the validity of Proposition \ref{GaugeInvForm}.
-The computation that proves \eqref{gaugeTransrp} directly is somewhat involved and will not be included here.
-It can be found in \textup{\cite{manzano2023PhD}}. \end{remark} As analyzed in \cite{manzano2023field} and \cite{manzano2023master}, the quantity $\bthip$ is of particular relevance in the study of Killing horizons of order one containing a submanifold $S$.
-The underlying reason is that $\bthip$ is related to the pull-back to $S$ of the tensor field $\sigo-n\otimes\pounds_n\bY$, which vanishes at a horizon in the gauge where the Killing vector coincides with $n$ (recall that $\bthip$ is only $\G_1$-invariant).
-The next lemma provides the relation between $\bthip$ and $\sigo-n\otimes\pounds_n\bY$. \begin{lemma} Assume Setup \ref{setup}, where $\bnormal$ is the unique normal covector field to $\psi(S)$ satisfying $\bnormal(n)=1$ and $\ell^{\sharp}_{\parallel}\defi h^{\sharp}(\ellc_{\parallel},\cdot)$.
-Then, $\bthip$ and the tensor $\sigo$ defined by \eqref{sigo} verify:
+where we used the gauge invariance of $\psi^{\star} \Rtensor$, $h$, $\nabla^h$ and $\Ricc^h$, as well as the fact that $\bUp$ scales with $\z^{-1}$ (cf.\ \eqref{Uprime}) while $\bsecp$ scales with $\z$ (so their product is gauge invariant).\ Using the definition $\z_n\defi n(z)|_S$ and inserting $\bomegap' = \bomegap - \z^{-1} \tdo \z$ as well as \eqref{Qprime}, the result follows after simple cancellations. \end{proof} \begin{remark} As already said, guessing that $\bthip$ has a simple gauge behaviour without the aid of Proposition \ref{GaugeInvForm} appears to be hard.\ Conversely, checking explicitly that $\bthip$ has the gauge behaviour described in Corollary \ref{invthi} serves as a stringent consistency test for the validity of Proposition \ref{GaugeInvForm}.\ It is worth mentioning that the computation that proves \eqref{gaugeTransrp} by direct calculation is somewhat long and will not be included here.\ For details in this regard we refer to \textup{\cite{manzano2023PhD}}. \end{remark}